Test Coverage and Compliance#

 • Run nix flake check on every push / PR

-• Optionally build each VM test individually for better error isolation
+• Build .#checks.x86_64-linux.compliance -L for better error isolation

-9. Summary#
+8. Summary#

-This flake’s test‑coverage and compliance layer gives you:
+This flake’s compliance layer gives you:

-• Declarative SCF‑style controls as Nix expressions
+• Declarative SCF controls as Nix expressions, one file per control under controls/

 Use: